happma/PyNonpar/README.md

 #### 1. Wilcoxon-Mann-Whitney test

 For large sample sizes is the asymptotic Wilcoxon test recommended (method = "asymptotic").
 For small sample sizes, we recommend the exact Wilcoxon test.
+Note that the Wilcoxon test assumes the null hypothesis of equal distributions
+H0: F1 = F2.

 ```Python
 import PyNonpar
 from PyNonpar import*